guilamu/Fix-Electron-Apps-Crashing-Due-to-Antigravity-AppContainer-ACL-Pollution/README.md

 # Fix: Electron Apps Crashing Due to Antigravity AppContainer ACL Pollution

-Electron apps started crashing for me on June 14th 2026.
+Electron apps started crashing for me on June 14th 2026 on all my computers back to back.
 It took me a while to figure it out.
 Here's the whole deal.

 > **Affected apps:** Any Electron-based app installed under `%LOCALAPPDATA%\Programs` — Signal, GitHub Desktop, Discord, Notion, OpenCode, VS Code, Spotify, etc.
 >